 |

 A friend came with the brilliant idea to hang the front fenders off the front spring towers.
 A mounting plate was cut from 3/8" thick plate.
 Two of the bolts are through holes, the third, outermost bolt is welded to the tower.
-A slim fender mount was made and put right over the top of he wheel, since it's least in the way there, where the wheel sits when it's pointed straight ahead. |
+A slim fender mount was made and put right over the top of the wheel. |

 |